lemocla/Codzilla/documentation/features.md

         The website features a navigation menu on top of the page to allow users to easily navigate throughout the website.
 The navigation is collapsible on mobile devices for better visibility.

         Once a user is logged in, the navigation bar will update to functional icons allowing the user to access all the features on the website.
-If the user has new notification, a little indicator is displayed with the number of new notification.
+If the user has a new notification, a little indicator is displayed with the number of new notifications.

         > As a new user, I want to easily navigate across the site so that I can find the information I need.